 Stock based compensation expense is measured based upon the fair market value of the award at the grant date and is recognized ratably over the period during which the shares are earned (the requisite service period).
 For the years ended December 31, 2014, 2013 and 2012, approximately \$329, \$323 and \$255 of stock compensation expense related to the Incentive Plan, respectively, was recognized in the accompanying consolidated statements of income.
 As of December 31, 2014, there was approximately \$230 of unrecognized compensation expense related to non-vested share-based compensation awards that is expected to be recognized over the remaining requisite service periods of the awards granted.
-As of December 31, 2013, there was approximately \$1,670 of unrecognized compensation expense related to non-vested share-based compensation expense related to non-vested share-based compensation expense related to non-vested share-based compensation expense granted.
+As of December 31, 2013, there was approximately \$1,670 of unrecognized compensation expense related to non-vested share-based compensation awards of which \$844 that was expected to be recognized over the remaining requisite service periods of the awards granted.
 The remaining unrecognized compensation expense of \$826 was not expected to be recognized as the certain performance criteria on the performance options were not expected to be achieved..